Skip to main content

 Crops, Biodiversity & Infrastructure

-The full production system — fruit orchards, syntropic plots, the endangered species nursery, poultry farm, and training infrastructure.
+The full production system — syntropic plots, fruit orchards, endangered species nursery, poultry farm, and training infrastructure.

 Crops & Harvest Forecast

-Detailed production formula, per-crop yield projections, revenue estimates, and seasonal planning for all three crop cycles.
+Production formulas, yield projections, revenue estimates, loss assumptions, and seasonal planning across all crop cycles.

 Background Story

-How Yanny and Neury Hernández built Adelphi from a dream of returning to the land — and what it means for the community around them.
+How Yanny and Neury Hernández built Adelphi from a dream of returning to the land — and what it means for their community.

 Sustainable Development Goals

-Adelphi’s full SDG framework — how each goal is addressed, measured, and reported through the Kokonut Framework.
+Adelphi’s SDG framework — how each goal is addressed, measured, and reported through the Kokonut Framework.

 Live Data Hub